Open-ended questions

 Open-ended questions are primarily used in sales.
 It doesn’t matter if you sell machines or software.
 Open-ended questions will come in handy.
 But what exactly are they?

 The peculiarity of open-ended questions is that they initially assume detailed answers.
-It is impossible to answer them “yes” or “no” – they encourage the interlocutor to have a long conversation.
+They invite a lengthy discussion because there is no simple “yes” or “no” response.
 By asking open-ended questions to your customers, you automatically motivate them to share their opinion about the product or provide additional information about themselves.

 Despite the simplicity of this tool, its effectiveness has been long proven.
 Open-ended questions can be formulated in different ways, and their submission can also be different: a survey, pop-up forms, emails, questionnaires.
 You can also embed open-ended questions in one of the purchase confirmation steps, thus further encouraging the user to answer them.